Collagen and retinol seem to be added to just about every skincare product nowadays.

 Are there different types of collagen?

 Yes, but not pertaining to skin appearance.
 Collagen comes in types 1, 2, and 3.
 Type 1 deals with the appearance of the skin, type 2 deals with protein in cartilage and connective tissue, and type 3 deals with collagen found in the intestines, muscles, blood vessels, and the uterus.

 Applying Retinol + Collagen

 Retinol is going to come in cream or lotion form.
 Collagen can come in a few different types and can be ingested, injected, or applied topically.
-There is NO scientific evidence supporting the benefits of collagen when applied topically, but there is scientific evidence that shows positive results when it is ingested or injected.
+There is NO scientific evidence supporting the benefits of collagen when applied topically, but scientific evidence shows positive results when it is ingested or injected.

 When should you start using anti-aging products like retinol & collagen?

 Way sooner than you probably think!
-Using anti-aging products in your early 20’s is going to be more beneficial and useful than if you wait till your 30’s.
-The earlier you introduce these products, the less damage there will be done to your skin; it’s better to be proactive than reactive when it comes to your skincare regime.
+Using anti-aging products in your early 20’s is going to be more beneficial than if you wait till your 30’s.
+In addition, the earlier you introduce these products, the less damage there will be done to your skin; it’s better to be proactive than reactive to your skincare regime.

-Your skin is still developing and changing before your 20, so you don’t need to use them any sooner.
+Your skin is still developing and changing before you are 20, so you don’t need to use them any sooner.
 However, teens can use retinol as a spot treatment to help control and diminish the appearance of acne.

-Always apply collagen and retinol to freshly washed, bare skin and never try to layer either of them on top of one another or over other face products.
+Always apply collagen and retinol to freshly washed, bare skin and never try to layer either on top of one another or over other face products.
 These both are considered a base product and can be layered with products on top of it once it is applied to the face, but not vice versa.
-Layering them over other products is going to block them from penetrating the skin, thus making them useless.
+Also, layering them over other products will block them from penetrating the skin, thus making them useless.